-Marine Creek Reservoir - 2010 Survey Report
+Marine Creek Reservoir - 2014 Survey Report

 Prepared by Thomas Hungerford and Raphael Brock

-Inland Fisheries Division
+Inland Fisheries Division - Dallas/Fort Worth District

-Fish populations in Marine Creek Reservoir were surveyed in 2010 using electrofishing and trap netting and in 2011 using gill netting.
+Fish populations in Marine Creek Reservoir were surveyed in 2014 using electrofishing and trap netting and in 2015 using gill netting.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Marine Creek is a 250-acre reservoir located on Marine Creek (a tributary of the Trinity River).The reservoir was constructed in 1958 by the Tarrant Regional Water District primarily for flood control and limited recreational activities.
 It is located in Tarrant County in northwest Fort Worth, Texas.
 Habitat is composed mainly of native emergent aquatic vegetation in the forms of water willow, cattails, and bulrush and rocky shoreline.